 Change your party affiliation at any time by filling out a new registration form; you can use the Online Registration Form.
 Be sure to re-register at least 15 days prior to the next election in order for the change to take effect for that election.

 You must be registered with the political party whom the candidate is seeking endorsement.
 If you are not registered with a political party, you may request a partisan ballot from a political party that allows crossing over.
-You can learn more about cross over voting by visiting the Crossover FAQ page.

 Fill out and submit a new voter registration form with your new information.
 Your voter registration should always reflect your current residence address to ensure that you receive the correct ballot material regarding candidates and measures on which you can vote.
 You can register on-line with our Online Registration Form.